 - Mix the powdered spices (red chillies, turmeric, coriander, black pepper powder & salt) with some water and make a paste.
 Set aside.

 - Heat 1 tablespoon vegetable oil in a pressure cooker.

-- When hot add onions and saute till they becomes soft and translucent.
+- When hot add onions and saute till they become soft and translucent.
 No need to brown completely.
 Takes about 3 minutes or so.